ayushpoddar/resume/markdown/resume.md

 - **Designed, developed, and maintained** robust and efficient APIs for **customer onboarding journeys** using **Ruby on Rails**.
 This effort enhanced the **user experience** and increased **customer retention**.
 - Initiated and implemented an improvement to Clark's **A/B experiments framework**.
 This **eliminated the need for developer intevention** for configuration changes and **empowered product managers** to make direct changes from the admin panel.
 The result was a significant **acceleration in release cycles**.
     - Maintained **backwards compatibility** to ensure seamless transition and **zero-disruption** user experience.
-- Fixed a critical bug in **Master Watcher**, a **Golang** script that imports GitHub commits to a Google sheet, **aiding the QA team** in prioritizing flaky tests.

 <div class='experience-type'>
 Ownership and Collaboration:
 </div>

 - Served as a member of the **core group** in the team.
 Regularly discussed **team priorities**, participated in deciding **team OKRs**, and tracked the progress of ongoing user stories.
-- Took **ownership** of multiple features and bugs, ensuring their completion.
-This involved proper **task breakdown**, making **reasonable trade-offs**, planning upcoming maintenance, and **collaborating** with product managers and other development teams.
 - **Strategised the transition** of the live chat service "Hermes" from NodeJS to Golang. **Collaborated** with the infrastructure team to manage services using **Kubernetes** and the sales team for optimal timing of migration.
 Ensured a seamless and **invisible migration** for customers who were online during the transition.
-- Oversaw the removal of Facebook login from the application based on a **cost-benefit analysis**.
-This process involved making modifications to our **EmberJS frontend** and a rigorous testing of the **password reset flow** to ensure a smooth transition for existing users.

 <hr class='short-line' />